-Coca-Cola Lost Millions Because of This Market Research Mistake
+Market Research Example: How Coca-Cola Lost Millions with This Mistake

 In the mid-1980s, the Coca-Cola Company made a decision to introduce a new beverage product (Hartley, 1995, pp. 129–145).